 If you wish you can even search for your ancestors using an interactive map of the United States, (and the rest of the world).
 This is done by clicking on the map that appears below the search publication feature.

 3 Other Cool Features

-    Besides searching through the millions of pages that this site has to offer there are 3 other cool features that can help you with your genealogy research.
+Besides searching through the millions of pages that this site has to offer 3 other cool features can help you with your genealogy research.

 As I mentioned earlier you can find out a lot of information just by looking at an obituary notice that appeared in your ancestor’s local newspaper.

 NewspaperArchive.com makes your search easier by making this a distinctive feature of the site.
 So, that’s a pretty cool initiative if I must admit.

 From this feature, you can search for your ancestor by again entering their first and last name.
 However, to help you further you also have the option of entering a middle name as well.